Time Warner to spin out its magazine unit

 "Jeff has been extremely supportive and I am committed to working together with him on recruiting the right person to lead Time Inc at the spin."

-Lang succeeded Jack Griffin, the former president of Meredith's National Media Group, who was ousted as Time Inc CEO six months into the job.
+Lang succeeded Jack Griffin, the former CEO of Meredith Corp who was ousted as Time Inc CEO six months into the job.

 Spinning out publishing assets has been a popular choice among media conglomerates.
 News Corp plans to separate its newspaper and book publishing assets that include The Wall Street Journal and HarperCollins from its entertainment divisions like 20th Century Fox and the Fox News Cable network.